 Union Hills Office Plaza is a three-storey Class A office building constructed in 2007.
-Located in North Metropolitan Phoenix, the property has good visibility from the I-17 freeway.
-Union Hills Office Plaza is comprised of 143,715 square feet of leasable area and is 74.2% occupied.
-Its largest tenant is the University of Phoenix, occupying over half of the building on a lease expiring in 2017.
-Union Hills Office Plaza has 695 parking stalls for a ratio of 4.9 stalls per 1,000 square feet of leasable area.
+Located in the Greater Phoenix Area, the property provides excellent visibility from the I-17 freeway.
+Union Hills Office Plaza is comprised of 143,715 square feet of leasable area and is 98.3% occupied.
+Its largest tenant is the University of Phoenix, occupying over half of the building pursuant to a lease expiring in 2017.
+Union Hills Office Plaza has 695 parking stalls for a ratio of 4.8 stalls per 1,000 square feet of leasable area.